 Why Your Coach is Your Best Resource in Recruiting

 Your coaches play integral roles in helping you discover opportunities to play in college.
 In the beginning, the recruiting process can seem daunting and overwhelming, but a great first step is talking with your high school or club coaches.
-Not only will they help you get organized, they can introduce you to the right colleges and guide you throughout your journey.
+Not only will they help you get organized, but they can also introduce you to the right colleges and guide you throughout your journey.

 They are a great reference.